psiberx/cp2077-red-lib/README.md

     RTTI_SCRIPT_METHOD(OnAttach);
     RTTI_SCRIPT_METHOD(OnDetach);
     RTTI_SCRIPT_METHOD(OnRestored);
-})
+});
 ```

 #### Incomplete classes

 Using `RTTI_FWD_CONSTRUCTOR()` as in the previous example,
 you can inherit partially dedcoded classes,
-and delefate construction and destruction to RTTI system.
+and delegate construction and destruction to RTTI system.

 ### Alternative naming